pawel-jasnowski/pyspark-etl-pipeline/README.md

 4.  **Check the results:**
     *   You can connect to the PostgreSQL database using any SQL client (like DBeaver) with the credentials from your `.env` file.
     *   Inspect the `transactions` and `alerts` tables.
-    *   Check the `logs/pipeline.log` file for detailed information about the run.

 5.  **Stop the database:**
     *   When you are finished, you can stop the database container:
     ```bash